 A MESSAGE TO ALL WHO ARE USING THE INDIGENOUS JOURNEY

-Thank you for your continued interest in this program and for your patience while we work on Version 2!
+Thank you for your continued interest in this program and for your patience while we work together on creating our new website!

 Designed by Teachers for Easily Implementable Classroom Use

 We have collaborated with Indigenous community members and partners to create introductory learning modules and support materials designed to help students understand important historical, colonial, and social elements affecting Indigenous communities across Turtle Island.
 We hope these interactive lessons encourage students to develop empathy, interest and the inspiration to participate in Truth and Reconciliation.